MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 6. When complete, return to the **Document Management** settings page, and then select **Document Management Settings**.

-7. Enter the URL for your SharePoint site if it isn't filled in by default.
-Then select **Next**.
+7. Enter the URL for your SharePoint site if it isn't filled in by default, and then select **Next**.

-8. Continue through Setup using the default values for the remaining options.
+8. Continue through setup using the default values for the remaining options.

    Dynamics 365 automatically creates SharePoint folders for Dynamics 365 entities.

 9. Close the window when done.

 ## What's next?
 After you've finished the setup process, you'll have an Azure Active Directory organization complete with Microsoft Dynamics 365 for Customer Engagement and SharePoint.
-At this point you can start adding opportunities, products, and models to Dynamics 365 for Sales.
+At this point, you can start adding opportunities, products, and models to Dynamics 365 for Sales.
 For more information, see the [Administrator guide](admin-guide.md).

 ### See also